 During a reiki session, the practitioner places their hands either directly on you or just above you to bring about healing.
 The belief is that the practitioner is able to stimulate your body’s natural healing abilities.

 Read on to learn more about the benefits and side effects of reiki, and what to expect from a reiki session.

 1. Relieves pain, anxiety, and fatigue

-A 2015 study found that people being treated for cancer who received distant reiki in addition to regular medical care had lower levels of pain, anxiety, and fatigue.
+A found that people being treated for cancer who received distant reiki in addition to regular medical care had lower levels of pain, anxiety, and fatigue.
 These levels were significantly lower than the control group, who only received medical care.
 Participants had 30-minute sessions of distant reiki for five days.

 In another 2015 study, researchers looked at the effects of reiki on women following cesarean delivery.
 They found that reiki significantly reduced pain, anxiety, and the breathing rate in women 1-2 days after having a cesarean delivery.
 The need for and number of analgesic pain killers was also reduced.
 Reiki didn’t have an effect on blood pressure or pulse rate.

-A 2018 study compared the use of reiki to physiotherapy for relieving lower back pain in people with herniated disks.
+A compared the use of reiki to physiotherapy for relieving lower back pain in people with herniated disks.
 Both treatments were found to be equally effective at relieving pain, but reiki was more cost-effective and, in some cases, resulted in faster treatment.

 2. Treats depression